st-bert/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ## CAP Theorem

-The **CAP theorem**, also known as Brewer's theorem, is a fundamental principle in distributed systems that states it is impossible for a distributed data store to simultaneously provide all three of the following guarantees:
+The [CAP theorem](https://mwhittaker.github.io/blog/an_illustrated_proof_of_the_cap_theorem/), also known as Brewer's theorem, is a fundamental principle in distributed systems that states it is impossible for a distributed data store to simultaneously provide all three of the following guarantees:

 1. **Consistency (C)**: Every read operation receives the most recent write result or an error.
 In other words, all nodes in the system return the same data at the same time, ensuring that every client sees the same information, regardless of which node they connect to.
 This requires coordination among nodes to ensure that updates are propagated correctly.